-Figure 6: Calculated frequency evolution of modes detected in the BLS spectra.
+Figure6 : Calculated frequency evolution of modes detected in the BLS spectra.

 In Fig. 6 the calculated frequencies of the most representative eigenmodes at 500 Oe (FM state) and – 500 Oe (AP state) are plotted as a function of the gap size d between the Py and Co sub units (please remind that in the real sample studied here, d 35 nm).
 As a general comment, it can be seen that the frequencies for the system in the AP state are more sensitive to d than those of the P state.
 In particular, the lowest three frequency modes of the AP state (EM(Co), EM(Py) and F(Py)) are downshifted with respect to the case of isolated elements (dotted lines) and show a marked decrease with reducing d, while the two modes at higher frequencies (F(Co) and 1DE(Py)) have an opposite behavior even though they exhibit a reduced amplitude.
 In the P state (right panel), the modes concentrated into the Py dots exhibit a moderate decrease with reducing d, while an opposite but less pronounced behavior is exhibited by the F(Co) mode.